top of page

 Side Mount:

 • If they turn sideways, it still counts as Mount.
+See the official language above.

 ree